Nicaragua officials release more prisoners after crackdown

 The government has been gradually releasing prisoners since dialogue between the two sides reopened in February, though those talks later stalled with little progress on reaching agreement, in part over opposition demands that all jailed government opponents be freed and cleared of charges.

 Authorities said in a statement that 56 people were freed Tuesday and that the International Committee of the Red Cross accompanied them to their homes.

-Fifty others were released the previous day, and the Civic Alliance opposition group estimated that the number behind bars is now around 80, down from hundreds previously.
+Adding in the 50 let go Monday, the Civic Alliance opposition group estimated the number behind bars is now around 80, down from hundreds previously.

-Defense attorney Julio Montenegro demanded the government free all remaining “because none of the political prisoners is guilty of a crime.”
+Defense attorney Julio Montenegro demanded the government free all those remaining “because none of the political prisoners is guilty of a crime.”

 Tuesday’s releases came as a surprise, with no prior word from the government, he added.